Forensic Statement Analysis – Linguistic Analysis

 Attorneys

-Criminal Defense | Prosecuting | Personal Injury | Employment Law | Insurance Defense | Family Law
+Criminal Defense | Prosecutors | Personal Injury | Employment Law | Insurance Defense | Family Law

 Civil Litigation | School & College Law

-Human Resource Professionals | Insurance Providers | Audit Professionals
+Law Enforcement | Human Resource Professionals | Insurance Providers | Audit Professionals

-Skilled attorneys, investigators, insurance adjusters and human resource professionals pour over written statements but information is often missed.
+Skilled attorneys, law enforcement investigators, insurance adjusters and human resource professionals pour over written statements but information is often missed.
 The truth of the matter may be found in a single word or phrase within documentation you currently have on hand.
 Sometimes reality is one sided or somewhere in the middle.
-It has been noted, “actions speak louder than words” – in reality words ARE actions or the lack thereof.
+It has been noted, “actions speak louder than words” – in reality, words ARE actions or the lack thereof.

 • In a motor vehicle accident, a plaintiff was less than candid about her reason for being in a particular area.
 Although it had nothing to with the accident, it was used to impugn her testimony.